How to find sponsors

 - Reach out to global companies and organizations or ask the Django Software Foundation for help.
 Keep in mind that the Django Software Foundation is a charity with a very limited budget, so only ask them if you really need their help.
 Also try to find global companies that haven't sponsored Django Girls events yet.

-- The Python Software Foundation (PSF) typically provides up to $25 per attendee grant for Python Educational Programs (you are eligible for that!).
+- The Python Software Foundation (PSF) typically provides up to $25 per attendee grant for Python Educational Programs (you are eligible for that!) and will consider funding up to two workshops per year, per organiser and region (workshops must be a minimum of 6 months apart).
 Keep in mind that the Python Software Foundation is a charity, so before asking them for help, try exploring local companies who use Python & Django first.
 To send them a grant request, download and edit the grant propopsal template available here and follow the PSF's instructions described on their website.

 - Lincoln Loop and Divio are companies who support us via Patreon, so please don't get in touch with them, as they can't handle replying to emails from organizers from all over the world.